 Well… you read and see so many things online, it’s easy to analyse it as a generality like “Koreans are lonely.”
 Truth is, I’ve seen myriads of group of friends hanging out pretty much everywhere.
 And I’m not only talking about teenagers coming out of school either.
 Groups of older women, baby-carrying moms meeting up at Starbucks, and yes, 20-somethings swarming Hongdae on a Friday night are just some of the social interactions I witnessed during my visit.
 The short of it?
 Seoulites – or Busanites – aren’t lonelier than New Yorkers or Londoners.

 I don’t know where this one comes from.
 Maybe it has something to do with the language barrier?
 I don’t speak Korean, but making the effort to say “hello” and “thank you” in the language goes a long way to get people to “open up.”
 Younger people will be super happy to meet foreigners and help, if needed.
 But they’re not alone!

 Visiting Changdeokgung Palace’s Secret Garden – where you need a tour – I found myself in a Korean group, because, of course, I just decided to pop by and see whether it was possible… whilst I understood NOTHING of what the guide was saying, it was still worth it for the sheer beauty of the place.
 But I also got to witness first hand how friendly and eager to chat Koreans are.
-Even though they KNEW I didn’t understand anything, it didn’t stop some old men to try and have a chat/ point things out at me.
+Even though they KNEW I didn’t understand anything, it didn’t stop some old men to try and have a chat/ point things out to me.
 They spoke and gestured, and weirdly, I kind of got the drift.
 So I’d smile or nod, and they laughed and nodded back.
 Language barrier: 0 – Sarah – 1.

 All this to say: don’t believe what you read or hear!
 Go and check it out for yourself.
-Chances are, you’ll be surprise – or not, depending on how much preparation you actually did before…
+Chances are, you’ll be surprised – or not, depending on how much preparation you actually did before…